Zoro-chi/-aws-bootcamp-cruddur-2023/journal/week6.md

 ## Images of Backend and Frontend

-Pull a base image of python, then tag and push it to our ECR repo:
+Pull a base image of python, then tag and push it to the ECR repo:

 ```sh
 ./bin/ecr/login